Define: Wills, Trusts, and Estates Law

 How Will Contests Work?

 A Will is most often contested when there is no valid executor who can administer the estate and distribute the assets.
-Inheritors who believe that they should receive larger amounts of property may also try to contest a Will in order to have more money.
+Inheritors who believe that they should receive more significant amounts of property may also try to contest a Will in order to have more money.
 However, in instances where a person contests a Will for personal gain, this may result in criminal charges being brought against them.
 Some states have laws that make it easier for people to contest Wills based on alleged lack of capacity.

 What Is Estate Planning and How Does It Relate to Will Settlement?